Selecting Headshots, Not Selfies

 In fact, it probably isn’t.
 It’s probably expanded!
 Because your acting range has expanded.
 And something about your energy and your look is evolved.

-This is why annual Headshots have become the norm.
+This is why annual headshots have become the norm.
 I know, I’m sorry about another actor expense!
 But thankfully the digital era makes it so much more workable.
-Please note that Casting Directors expect and need extremely current photos.
+Please note that casting directors expect and need extremely current photos.

-• Ideally, before your photoshoot, make a list of your top 5 Types.
-Hone in on your wardrobe selections purely by these Types.
-If an outfit doesn’t suggest at least 2 of the Types, then it won’t be useful in the end.
-A bright blue shirt that looks good on you may not do anything towards your Type.
+• Ideally, before your photoshoot, make a list of your top 5 types.
+Hone in on your wardrobe selections purely by these types.
+If an outfit doesn’t suggest at least 2 of the types, then it won’t be useful in the end.
+A bright blue shirt that looks good on you may not do anything towards your type.

 • Keep narrowing down.
-Can you narrow down to 2 or 3 photos that cover all 5 Types?
+Can you narrow down to 2 or 3 photos that cover all 5 types?

 • Test the market.
 Before you retouch your photos, load the photo to your Actors Access profile and start submitting with it.
 AUDITION YOUR PHOTO!